 Spotify was the first big player on the scene, so everyone's fears and anxieties about streaming fell on them.
 Spotify was created at a troubled time for the music industry.
 About 90% of digital music downloads were pirated copies rather than sales.
 In 2010, CNN wrote about "Music's lost decade: Sales cut in half."

 "Total revenue from U.S. music sales and licensing plunged to $6.3 billion in 2009, according to Forrester Research.
 In 1999, that revenue figure topped $14.6 billion."

-Although, as Newsweek pointed out in their 2015 article "What Do Indie Musicians Really Think About Music Streaming?" it's actually big name artists like Thom Yorke and Taylor Swift who have been most vocal against Spotify.
+There is an irony at play here.
+As Newsweek pointed out in their 2015 article, "What Do Indie Musicians Really Think About Music Streaming?" it's actually big name artists like Thom Yorke and Taylor Swift who have been most vocal against Spotify.

 "Indie artists are more conflicted and less empowered.
 They're ambivalent about the revenue but like the exposure and can't imagine cutting themselves off from it."

 Newsweek quotes indie rapper and producer MC Lars:

 "Fifty percent of my monthly digital income is literally from Spotify.
 People complain about streaming, but the thing is, if you own your own masters, it's beneficial financially because you get a little bit each time someone listens to you ... so many fans on the Warped Tour say they heard of me from Spotify."

 In the DIY Musician article, "How an indie artist earned $56k from one song on Spotify," Chris Robley writes about Nashville singer/songwriter Perrin Lamb, the subject of said article.
 Lamb was a musician who "always had other jobs along the way.
 He’s doing ok, but it hasn’t been easy."